comrade70/saiket-systems-internship/readme.md

 This includes the following steps:

 ### Task 1: Data Preparation
-Loading and preprocess the dataset, and EDA
+Loading and pre-processing the dataset, and EDA

 1. **Data loading**: Importing required libraries, loading the dataset into a Pandas DataFrame.